mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 authorization service, the *TangoAccessControl* device server.
 This *TangoAccessControl* device server is responsible for user authorization and offers fine-grained permission control, at a single attribute level.
-An overview of the TANGO architecture is depicted in [@Fig:01-tango-architecture].
+TANGO's architecture is depicted in [@Fig:01-tango-architecture].

 ## TANGO GUI frameworks